 \section{Experimental setup}

 There were several main goals in the experimental stage.
-First of all, our goal is to test algorithms that are available to everyone.
-We took only those SLAM solutions that have a link to the page with code and instructions.
-Secondly, we weren't targeting on doing experiments with all the possible solutions.
-Instead, it was decided to take one or a few algorithms from each group of SLAM methods.
-We wanted to see results of algorithms which work with monocular, stereo and RGB-D cameras.
-Another essential part is understanding how additional data such as IMU or wheel encoder will improve the results.
-The last point here is to try solutions with deep learning and with various front-end parts.
-Thirdly, we had the following main use case that suits for broad possible robotics tasks.
-Wheel robot with cameras and other sensors is moving in an outside or inside environment.
-It moves along dynamic objects and features-less areas.
+First of all, the goal was to test the algorithms which are available to everyone.
+Only those SLAM solutions that have a link to the page with code and instructions were used.
+Secondly, it was decided to take one or few algorithms from each group of SLAM methods, instead of doing experiments with all the possible solutions.
+It is crucial to see the results of algorithms that work with monocular, stereo and RGB-D cameras.
+Another essential part is understanding how additional data such as IMU or wheel encoder improves the results.
+The last point here is to try the solutions based on deep learning methods and with various front-end parts.
+Thirdly, there is the main use case that suits broad possible robotics tasks.
+Wheel robot with cameras and other sensors moves in an inside/outside environment.
+It moves among dynamic objects and features-less areas.
 The robot also visits the same places several times (loop closures), and the traversal could be relatively long (30 minutes).
-These factors affect the datasets that we used for tests significantly.
+These factors affect the datasets that were used for tests.